zaml/SelfDrivingCarUnity5/README.md

 # SelfDrivingCarUnity5
-This is a petty project for developing a self driving car using Unity 5
+This is a petty project for developing a self driving car using Unity 5 and Neural Networks

 ## Included Assets